Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/operator-faq.md

 allows](./eigenda-avs-installation-registration-and-upgrade.md#step-3-operator-networking-security-setup)
 EigenDA's disperser to reach your node.

-If you were previously opted-in and was signing, it's possible you are [churned out](./overview.md#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
+If you were previously opted-in and were signing, it's possible you were [churned out](./overview.md#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
 Please try opting-in again.